bonzo-ntu/aicup-meddata-pp/README.md

 ```
 then execute `finetune_openai.ipynb` by the instruction
 remember to create your OpenAI account and get the OpenAI api key before you run the `finetune_openai.ipynb`
-<font color=red>note: since our OpenAI key cannot be revealed in public, the `finetune_openai.ipynb` may not work for you because
+**note**: since our OpenAI key cannot be revealed in public, the `finetune_openai.ipynb` may not work for you because
-      the finetuned model is not accessible in a different OpenAI account</font>
+      the finetuned model is not accessible in a different OpenAI account

 # How to run (our failuir ex)
 ```bash